mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

    #.
 Connect to the server

    #.
-Sleep for 2 seconds

-   #.
-Close the client

-   #.
 Assert that one ``ServerHeartbeatStartedEvent`` has been emitted

    #.
 Assert that the client has created one socket and that it was created before the ``ServerHeartbeatStartedEvent`` was emitted